 Jamie Lin Wilson beat the heat and did her show +1 with baby on board.

 Zac Wilkerson closing out the night with that soulful voice was something to behold.
 The Mayor of Funville seems to approve.

-Sunday continues to be my favorte day, lots of artists and lots of opportunities for special moments.
-Haing Coby Wier, son of the great Rusty Wier, close out River Jam with “Don’t It Make You Want To Dance” was pretty darn cool.
+Sunday continues to be my favorite day, lots of artists and lots of opportunities for special moments.
+Having Coby Wier, son of the great Rusty Wier, close out River Jam with “Don’t It Make You Want To Dance” was pretty darn cool.